Deniable encryption: Scenario

 In some jurisdictions, statutes assume that human operators have access to such things as encryption keys, and governments may enact key disclosure laws that compel individuals to relinquish keys upon request.
 Countries such as France and Australia give prosecutors wide-ranging power to compel any person to surrender keys to make available any information encountered in the course of an investigation, and failure to comply incurs jail time and/or civil fines.
 Another example is the United Kingdom's Regulation of Investigatory Powers Act, which makes it a crime not to surrender encryption keys on demand from a government official authorized by the act.
 According to the Home Office, the burden of proof that an accused person is in possession of a key rests on the prosecution; moreover, the act contains a defense for operators who have lost or forgotten a key, and they are not liable if they are judged to have done what they can to recover a key.
-Such laws are not universal, however - in the United States, though the issue has never reached the Supreme Court, lower courts frequently view forced disclosure of passwords as a form of self-incrimination and an unconstitutional abridgement of the Fifth Amendment.
+Such laws are not universal, however - in the United States, lower courts frequently view forced disclosure of passwords as a form of self-incrimination and an unconstitutional abridgement of the Fifth Amendment.

 In cryptography, rubber-hose cryptanalysis is a euphemism for the extraction of cryptographic secrets (e.g. the password to an encrypted file) from a person by coercion or torture—such as beating that person with a rubber hose, hence the name—in contrast to a mathematical or technical cryptanalytic attack.
-An early use of the term was on the sci.crypt newsgroup, in a message posted 16 October 1990 by Marcus J. Ranum, alluding to corporal punishment:...the rubber-hose technique of cryptanalysis. (in which a rubber hose is applied forcefully and frequently to the soles of the feet until the key to the cryptosystem is discovered, a process that can take a surprisingly short time and is quite computationally inexpensive).
-Such methods are also euphemistically referred to as "wrench attacks," in reference to an xkcd comic with a similar premise.
+An early use of the term was on the sci.crypt newsgroup, in a message posted 16 October 1990 by Marcus J. Ranum, alluding to corporal punishment:[...]the rubber-hose technique of cryptanalysis (in which a rubber hose is applied forcefully and frequently to the soles of the feet until the key to the cryptosystem is discovered, a process that can take a surprisingly short time and is quite computationally inexpensive).

+Such methods are also euphemistically referred to as "wrench attacks", in reference to an xkcd comic with a similar premise.

 Deniable encryption allows the sender of an encrypted message to deny sending that message.
-This requires a trusted third party.
 A possible scenario works like this: